 If you’re not sure where you fall, the NIFP can tell you.
 Mostly, if you fall within the A or V zones, you’re at high risk.
 B, C, and X are low to moderate zones, and D are zones that haven’t been mapped yet.

 No matter the zone you fall into, preparing for a flood never hurts though.
 Again, if you’re in a low-risk zone, you’ll pay out a little less for insurance.
 So, why not get coverage?

 3. Home Owner’s Insurance Doesn’t Cover it

-There are many people who will try and turn to the government when disaster strikes but that won’t help you unless the President declares a state of emergency.
+Many people will try and turn to the government when disaster strikes, but that won’t help you unless the President declares a state of emergency.